Laplace Transform Based Low-Complexity Learning of Continuous Markov Semigroups: Experiments

-{\bf Alanine Dipeptide.} Alanine dipeptide in water serves as a benchmark for studying dynamics due to its simplicity and metastability, where the system predominantly occupies several states.
-These metastable states can be identified using the dihedral angles $\phi$ and $\psi$.
+{\bf Alanine Dipeptide.} Alanine dipeptide in water serves as a benchmark for studying dynamics due to its simplicity and metastability, where the system predominantly occupies several metastable states, that can be identified using the dihedral angles $\phi$ and $\psi$.
 Under reasonable assumptions, the long-term dynamics can be treated as Markovian by integrating out the water degrees of freedom.
-In this study, we apply our method to alanine dipeptide, using interatomic distances between heavy atoms as input.
+In this study, we apply our method to alanine dipeptide, using the interatomic distances between heavy atoms as input.
 Notably, the state space dimension is $d=45$, which is intractable for the kernel based generator learning method of \citep{Kostic2024diffusion}.
-The recovery of metastable states corresponding to the leading two (non-trivial) eigenfunctions of IG is shown in Fig. \ref{fig:AD}.
+We use two independent trajectories from \cite{AD1} to train and validate the model, respectively.
+The recovery of metastable states corresponding to the leading two (non-trivial) eigenfunctions of IG is shown in Fig. \ref{fig:AD}: the eigenfunctions' values (color) are represented in the 2D plane of dihedral angles.
+Note that approximately constant values (red and blue) reveal two metastable states that align with the state-of-the-art expert knowledge in molecular dynamics, \cite{AD2}.